craiga3/VCU-LS-Custom-Course-Creation-Tool/notes.md

 Primary Course Template = Primary - [SUBJ] - [CourseNum] - [EID] - [MM/YY] | SIS ID = PR-[RRRR][UNIXTIME]-[EID]
 Catalog Course = As Entered

-sandbox courses should have the delete & reset permissions enabled for teachers
+sandbox courses should have the delete & reset permissions enabled for teachers and a config page for del/reseting the existing.

 Also - consider advising/resource courses